ARM-DOE/ADI/README.md

 - Examples: http://engineering.arm.gov/ADI_doc/algorithm.html#algorithm-development-tutorial
 - ARM Data Archive for accessing ARM data http://archive.arm.gov

 Note that we provide two options to install ADI framework.
 The first one is to build from source.
-The second one is to run ADI process using local host.
+The second one is to install rpms from ARMs yum repository if running on a system compatible with Linux rh6 or rh7.

 ## Recommended Installation: Build from source code